 After reviewing this section, you can elect to enable the installation of these patches using a standard selection menu.
 Enabling a patch means that the checks for patch file applicability, done during patch installation, will be bypassed if you later choose to install that patch through the installation section of dupatch.

 It is recommended that you understand the origin of the listed files before enabling a patch for installation.

-- no patches with file applicability conflicts detected. - Baseline Analysis/Adjustment process completed.
+Baseline Analysis/Adjustment process completed.

 Press RETURN to get back to the Main Menu...